kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 Depending on the number of exceptions code freeze will be a **very busy time**.

+**With Code Freeze in effect**
+- Clear milestones and labels from feature PRs in k/k
+- Wait for exception requests and bring them to `#sig-release`
+- Update exception requests in the enhancements project board view `Code Freeze exceptions`
+- Broadly discuss exception requests in the community

-**To triage an exception request follow the following guidelines:**
+**To triage a single exception request follow the following guidelines:**
 1. Open a slack thread in `#sig-release` to open the discussion.
 Example message: